mozilla/gcp-ingestion/docs/landfill.md

 ### Message Acks

 Only acknowledge messages in the PubSub topic subscription after delivery to Cloud Storage.
-This is the default behavior for Dataflow as long as no shuffle operations are performed.
-For very long windows Dataflow should automatically extend the ack deadline of undelivered messages.
+This is the default behavior for Beam as long as no shuffle operations are performed.
+For very long windows Beam should automatically extend the ack deadline of undelivered messages.

 ## Testing